verbb/formie/docs/integrations/elements/entry.md

 For both the entries attributes (Title, Post Date, etc.) and any custom fields, you can assign a field's content to be mapped to that attribute or field.

 For instance, you might have a Date, Users and Single-Line Text field for your form.
 With this integration, you could map these fields to the entry Post Date, Author and Title respectively.

+Turn on **Use Submission User as Author** to assign the user recorded on the submission (requires **Collect User** on the form) as the entry author.
+If no user is recorded, the **Default Entry Author** is used instead.
+You can still map the Author attribute explicitly to override this behaviour.

 The attribute mapping supports entry attributes like: